AnnieDavies/NMA_and_RW/README.md

           Files refer to the following results in the paper NMA and RW

             i.
+Av-Prop.txt = 5th column in Table 4 = proportion contributions as estimated by the algorithm 'Average' (code: Algorithmm-Average.cpp)

+            ii.
+Av-Stream.txt = 6th column in Table 3 = streams as estimated by the algorithm 'Average'  (code: Algorithmm-Average.cpp)

+            iii.
 Short-Prop.txt = 3rd column in Table 4 = proportion contributions as estimated by the algorithm 'Shortest' (code: Algorithmm-Shortest.cpp)

-            ii.
+            iv.
 Short-Stream.txt = 4th column in Table 3 = streams as estimated by the algorithm 'Shortest'  (code: Algorithmm-Shortest.cpp), paths are labelled by their composite nodes

   b.
 NMA_results